yuripilshikov/SphereShooter/README.md

 # SphereShooter
- A tutorial game project by bool
+ A tutorial game project from book

+ This branch - some updates.